Economic history of China (1949–present): Reform of the economic system, beginning in 1978

 Despite political upheavals during the Mao era, China's GNP grew an average of 6.2% annually over the period 1952–1978.
 Industrialization during the Mao era resulted in the significant accumulation of both physical and human capital, which laid the foundation for China's successful reforms.
 The World Bank's first report on China assessed the Mao era positively, citing rapid growth and industrialization as well as the "virtual elimination of the worst aspects of poverty," although it also identified room for improvement.

 Chinese reformers were more critical, however.
-For example, Hu Qiaomu's July 1978 report to the State Council, "Act in Accordance with Economic Laws," described the situation of the peasants during as grave and estimated that grain output had merely kept pace with population growth.
+For example, Hu Qiaomu's July 1978 report to the State Council, "Act in Accordance with Economic Laws," described the situation of the peasants as grave and estimated that grain output had merely kept pace with population growth.

-At the milestone Third Plenum of the National Party Congress's 11th Central Committee which opened on December 22, 1978, the party leaders decided to undertake a program of gradual but fundamental reform of the economic system.
-They concluded that the centrally planned economy had failed to produce efficient economic growth and had caused China to fall far behind not only the industrialized nations of the West but also the new industrial powers of Asia: Japan, South Korea, Singapore, Taiwan, and Hong Kong.
+At the milestone 3rd plenary session of the 11th Central Committee of the Chinese Communist Party which opened on December 22, 1978, the party leaders decided to undertake a program of gradual but fundamental reform of the economic system.
+The traditional historical analysis views December 1978 as the beginning of China's economic reform, although some reforms efforts had already begun prior to Mao's death in 1976.
+Improved relationships with the capitalist countries, which began during the later Mao period and continued during Deng's leadership, along with the policymakers' perceptions of economic stagnation, prompted China to move further from the then-conventional approach to socialist industrialization.

-In the late 1970s, while Japan and Hong Kong rivaled European countries in modern technology, China's citizens had to make do with barely sufficient food supplies, rationed clothing, inadequate housing, and a service sector that was inadequate and inefficient.
-All of these shortcomings embarrassed China internationally.
+Academic Kenneth Lieberthal writes, "In the 1980s, the difference was that Deng understood the inadequacies of previous policies and encouraged more significant change as required.
+The results raised difficult political issues and challenged deeply entrenched interests.
+Among Deng's greatest accomplishments was his ability in the late 1970s and much of the 1980s to sustain, on balance, pro-reform momentum in a badly divided political system".

 The purpose of the reform program was not to abandon communism but to make it work better by substantially increasing the role of market mechanisms in the system and by reducing—not eliminating—government planning and direct control.
+In the CCP's view, economic planning would be a mechanism for steering the market.
+Therefore, the CCP did not perceive its reforms as the foundation for a liberal market economy.

-The process of reform was incremental.
-New measures were first introduced experimentally in a few localities and then were popularized and disseminated nationally if they proved successful.
+Generally, reforms in this period started with local experiments that were adopted and expanded elsewhere once their success had been demonstrated.
+Officials generally faced few penalties for experimenting and failing and those who developed successful programs received nation-wide praise and recognition.

 The government resumed dividend payments to Chinese capitalists whose property had been seized after the revolution (the practice had been suspended as a result of a campaign during the Cultural Revolution), including with interest.

-By 1987 the program had achieved remarkable results in increasing supplies of food and other consumer goods and had created a new climate of dynamism and opportunity in the economy.
-At the same time, however, the reforms also had created new problems and tensions, leading to intense questioning and political struggles over the program's future.
+Beginning in 1978 and running through 2007, China's economy grew by 10% annually and per capita income increased tenfold.